 Among the things he witnessed was people who turned down freshly cooked meat and chose to eat putrid rotting meat.
 He was told that this was like those who leave that which is lawful and choose that which is unlawful.
 He saw people’s heads being smashed with rocks.
 As soon as their heads were smashed they would be restored and then smashed again and so on.
 He was told these were the people who were too lazy to pray the obligatory prayer.

 He ascended to al-Bayt al-Ma`mur, which resembles the Ka`bah above the seventh heaven.
 It lies directly above the Ka`bah, and every day 70,000 angels enter it.
 The Prophet entered it and prayed in it, along with the spirits of some of the elect of Allah.
 Then he came to al-Sidrat al-Muntaha, a tree whose size and beauty is indescribable.
 Were one of its leaves to fall it would cover the heavens and the earth.
 This is the end point of the knowledge of creation.
 It was here that Jibril stopped.
-He said that if he went any further, he would burn but he told the Prophet to continue his journey alone.
-He duly ascended to the Throne of Allah and fell into prostration.
+He said that if he went any further, he would be burnt up so he told the Prophet to continue his journey alone.
+The Messenger duly ascended to the Throne of Allah and fell into prostration.
 Musa had been ordered to remove his sandals when Allah spoke to him, but the Beloved was not ordered to do so.
 Allah then ordered him to raise his head and he addressed Allah: “Greetings, blessings and the best of prayers to Allah.”

 Allah responded: “Peace be upon you, O Prophet, and the mercy and blessings of Allah.”